 Click here to download a Report Request Form.

-To request an accident report have your case number available and click on this link: http://walnutcreekca.policereports.us/
+To request a copy of an accident report have your case number available go to http://walnutcreekca.policereports.us/

 Most accident reports written by the Walnut Creek Police Department can be obtained online.
 However some may not.
 Reasons an accident report may not be available online are: